 The Company provides our NEOs and other employees with a base salary to compensate them for services rendered during the fiscal year.
 Annual base salary ranges are determined for each executive, on a case-by-case basis, based on the position, the individual level of responsibility and performance, and the unique value and historical contributions made to the Company's success.
 The Committee reviews salaries each year as part of the Company's annual performance review process as well as upon a promotion or other change in job responsibility.
 In addition, the base salaries of our NEOs and other employees are periodically reviewed and measured against market data provided by outside consultants and the Company's internal human resources group.
 The Committee reviews base salary recommendations from the PEO for our other executive officers other than the PEO.
-Based upon this review process, the Committee approves base salaries for our executive officers.
-The Committee believes that the base salaries for our executive officers are based on levels commensurate with competitive amounts paid to executives with comparable qualifications at companies engaged in similar businesses or in the same region and of similar size.
+Based upon this review process, the Committee approves base salaries for our executive officers are based on levels commensurate with competitive amounts paid to executives with comparable qualifications at companies engaged in similar businesses or in the same region and of similar size.